ShareFacebook Twitter AddThis

 We have been close to losing a country.

-After mastering the bonbons, she said “they were inedible at the beginning”, the shop also started doubling as a lab where Giacobbe and her team would research cacao, how it was being processed and how it could be improved, and in 2008 they started to work more closely with the producers in Barlovento – a place full of cacao plantations.
+After mastering bonbons, “they were inedible at the beginning”, the shop also started doubling as a lab where Giacobbe and her team would research cacao, how it was being processed and how it could be improved, and in 2008 they started to work more closely with the producers in Barlovento – a place full of cacao plantations.
 She said it was visiting these producers that led to her biggest undertaking yet, “When you get to a plantation and the people say ‘we are poor’ but you see that are very rich – it’s this idea to change their mind.”
 From this she founded Cacao de Origen, a project that works with every step of cacao production to optimise the process in every possible way.

 And it’s this project, the one with the widest social implications across the cacao industry in Venezuela, that really convinced the jury, comprised of some of the world’s leading food experts and chefs, to pick Giacobbe from a shortlist of 20 finalists to receive an award quickly dubbed the Nobel Prize of Gastronomy by the press.